IALang/IAL/README.md

    - Kuta - go
    - Kima - say

+ - Adjectives/adverbs:
+    - Wuta - big
+    - Patu - fast
+    - Mini - many, more than one

 ## Examples

-Mi na kana kapi wimu jami - I do not see a car near the house This could also be phrased as:
+Mi na kana kapi wimu mini jami - I do not see a car near the houses This could also be phrased as:

- - Mi kana na kapi jami wimu
+ - Mi kana na kapi mini jami wimu
- - Kana na mi wimu jami kapi
+ - Kana na mi wimu jami mini kapi
  - Probably more ways too